-The following goals will focus the project objective to be more specific and expand the scope of the project to improving the efficiency and reducing cost of the HVAC system in Innovation Park.
+The following goals will focus the project objective to be more specific and expand the scope of the project lower the energy consumption and carbon footprint in Innovation Park.

 Conduct research for this project by collaborating with the different building faculties and Tallahassee Utility Company to gather existing information.